PowerInfoSSL/vplay/README.md

 and you see one video after other played.(Tested on Respberry PI 2) .
 .
-have a good day :)
+"have a good day :)"